QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 Overview
 =========

-This lecture describes a version of a model of Harrison and Kreps :cite:`HarrKreps1978`
+This lecture describes a version of a model of Harrison and Kreps :cite:`HarrKreps1978`.

-The model determines the price of a dividend-yielding asset that is traded by two types of self-interested investors
+The model determines the price of a dividend-yielding asset that is traded by two types of self-interested investors.

 The model features